kandulaganesh/SemanticVersion/README.md

 Generates semrel version for release and pre-release branches

 ## Prerequisites
-1. Github token for authentication
+1. GitHub token for authentication

 ## Usage